Hoysala emblem right side of the main entrance

-The image shows a beautifully carved sculpture depicting a boy killing the tiger with a lance, which is the lanchana (emblem) of the Hoysala dynasty that ruled most of Karnataka from 11th to 14th century.
-It is based on a story that appears on an inscription attributed to King Vishnuvardhana and is about the founding of this dynasty.
-According to this inscription, the name Hoysala is a combination of two words, hoy and sala.
+This beautifully carved sculpture represents the lanchana (emblem) of the Hoysala dynasty that ruled most of Karnataka from the 11th to 14th century and is based on a story about the founding of this dynasty, which appears on an inscription attributed to King Vishnuvardhana.
+Per this inscription, Hoysala is a combination of Hoy and Sala.
 Hoy in Halegannada (Old Kannada) means hurl, and Sala is the name of the founder of the Hoysala dynasty.

 Here is the legend of Sala in brief:

 While Sala was walking with his guru, a Jain sage named Sudatta Muni, a tiger suddenly appeared from nowhere and was about to pounce on his guru.
 To save his life, his guru yelled “Hoy Sala” at Sala, who was holding a lance at that time.
 Sala complied immediately by hurling the lance at the tiger and then killing it after a fierce fight, thus saving his guru’s life.